SumitBana/OpenWord/README.md

 If you would like to get the password for the ZIP file or have any other inquiries, please email me at: sumitsaha1508@gmail.com

 ## Acknowledgements
 Thank you for using OpenWord!
-We hope it provides you with a straightforward and efficient text editing experience.
+I hope it provides you with a straightforward and efficient text editing experience.